nabeelvalley/docs/src/content/blog/2023/28-02/dynamo-db-update-attribute.md

   }),
   UpdateExpression: 'SET #attr = :value',
   ExpressionAttributeNames: {
-    '#attr': 'status'
+    '#attr': 'status',
   },
   ExpressionAtrributeValues: marshall({
-    ':value': updateValue
+    ':value': updateValue,
-  })
+  }),
 })

 await client.send()
 ```

 And that's pretty much the process for updating an attribute witha specific value

 # Append to a List Attribute That Exists